mlazarovits/TAPS-BA-2018/README.md

 # TAPS_BA_2018
-Framework and documentation for "Beyond It Is Another Dimension" (2018)
+"Beyond It Is Another Dimension" (2018) for the completion of Theatre and Performance Studies Minor

+Created and Directed by Margaret Lazarovits
+B.A.
+Thesis
+Department of Theatre and Performance Studies
+University of Chicago
+Preceptor: Leslie Buxbaum Danzig
+Spring 2018, Reva and David Logan Center for the Arts Room 701

 [Video recording of Beyond It Is Another Dimension with talkback](https://drive.google.com/file/d/1M5hGk0_FrW9PgXpwj9EQJLGV1RF6Xq8I/view?usp=sharing)